 /rɑk ˈtɑrmɪɡən/

-- The rock ptarmigan changed its feathers to white to blend into the snowy tundra.
+- The rock ptarmigan turns white in winter to blend into the snowy tundra.

 Snowy Owl